nrkno/terraform-provider-lastpass/README.md

 * `name` - (Required) Must be unique.
 * `username` - (Optional)
 * `password` - (Optional)
+* `generate` - (Optional) Settings for autogenerating password.
+Either password or generate must be defined.
+  * length - (Required) The length of the password to generate.
+  * use_symbols - (Optional) Whether the secret should contain symbols.
 * `url` - (Optional)
 * `note` - (Optional)